rcompos/kubespray-and-pray/README.md

     kube-master
     ```

+    Modify file with editor such as vi or nano.

+    `$ vi ~/kubespray-and-pray/files/inventory.cfg`

+    The file ansible.cfg defines the inventory file as _~/.kubespray/inventory/inventory.cfg_.
+The ansible playbook will copy the edited _inventory.cfg_ to _~/.kubespray/inventory_.
+This will be the default inventory file when Kubespray is run.

+    If multiple network adapters are present on any node(s), Ansible will use the value provided as ansible\_ssh\_host and/or ip for each node.
+For example: _k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20_.

     Nodes may be added later by running the Kubespray _scale.yml_.

     _Optional:_ From __control node__, edit _all.yml_ and _k8s-cluster.yml_.
 Config cluster to your needs.